AutoFFS: Adversarial Deformations for Facial Feminization Surgery Planning: Conclusion

 \section{Conclusion}

-We present \textbf{AutoFFS}, a data-driven approach for facial feminization surgery planning that combines learned representations with \emph{deformation-based targeted adversarial attacks}, providing surgeons with objective guidance for facial bone modifications.
-To successfully generalize our proposed method across diverse skull shapes, ethnicities, and ages, we identify building a large-scale, diverse database as our primary objective for future work.
-We additionally plan to investigate how the generated morphologies can be integrated into clinical workflows and how, e.g., cutting guides can be derived from them.
-The presented results suggest that data-driven planning for FFS is a viable research direction with meaningful clinical potential, indicated by both qualitative and quantitative results.
-We hope this work serves not only as a technical contribution, introducing a novel framework for counterfactual shape editing, but also as an invitation to the community to engage with this largely overlooked problem.
+We present \textbf{AutoFFS}, a data-driven framework for facial feminization surgery planning that reframes \emph{targeted adversarial attacks} as a mechanism for clinically meaningful shape editing.
+By optimizing a regularized B-spline deformation field against an ensemble of pre-trained sex classifiers, the method repurposes adversarial optimization as a tool for generating personalized, anatomically plausible counterfactual skull morphologies.
+The classifier-based evaluation, population-level distributional metrics, and a human perceptual study suggest that data-driven planning for FFS is a viable research direction with meaningful clinical potential, indicated by both qualitative and quantitative results.
+We hope this work not only serves as a technical contribution, but also as an invitation to the community to engage with this largely overlooked but clinically and socially relevant problem.

 \begin{credits}